Gharyl/Tofu/README.md

 # Tofu
 A simple messaging app made in Swift backed by Firebase!
-This is my first Swift project that represents the extent of what I have learned in the span of 4 months.
+This is my first Swift project that represents the extent of what I have learned from Feb 2022 ~ May 2022.

-There are more screenshots and short gifs below.
+***

 # Contents
 * [Motivation](#motivation)